cartorse/Prestashop-Exporting-Invoices/README.md

 ## Instalation

-Upload the **exportinginvoices** folder into modudles folder on your webpage server.
+Upload the **exportinginvoices** folder into modules folder on your webpage server.

 ## Compatible